As you plan your schedule for this year, take the time to review the degree requirements to make sure you will satisfy

 The first step is to review your Degree Audit on MyWellesley (look on the Administrivia tab, in the Especially for Students section).
 See the details about this here.

 Next review your major(s) and minor, if any.

 The Degree Audit Report will list your major(s) and minor (if you have one), but it does not review major requirements, and these, too, can be quite complicated.
 Although the general College policy sets a minimum of eight units to fulfill a major, requirements vary by major.
 There are several nine- and ten-course minimal majors and some majors that require coursework in other fields as part of the major.
 Make sure that you know the requirements of your major(s) and that you have a reasonable plan for meeting them.
-Even though all of you should already have declared a major, you will need to meet with your advisor and with their help complete a new major form to confirm each of your majors.
-The major/minor form is available on MyWellesley, on the Administrivia tab, in the Especially for Students section.
+Even though all of you should already have declared a major, you will need to meet with your advisor and with their help complete a new major form this fall to confirm each of your majors.
+A new online major/minor form is available on MyWellesley, on the Administrivia tab, in the Especially for Students section.
 Please do meet with your advisor or your chair in person before working on the form, in order to be clear about what courses are counting for your major.
 Ideally, you will do the form together.
 This process is for your own protection; the new form will confirm your plans and serve as a contract between you and your major department or program.
 If you successfully complete the set of courses that the department or program has approved, your major will be done; if you make any changes from the approved plan, you should update the form to ensure that the substitution is acceptable.
 Note also that seniors may not make changes to their majors or minors after the end of the spring semester add/drop period, so if you are planning to declare a second major or a minor, please do this in the fall semester.